unsol/design/eth_interface.md

 ## call

-Sends a message with arbiatary date to a given address path
+Sends a message with arbitrary date to a given address path

 **Parameters**